arushisharma17/Cross-Lingual-Code-Concept-Analysis/LLM_labelling/README.md

     1. Model directory with all layers having their encoder and decoder clusters
     2. Input file with encoder sentences - input.in
     3. Output file with decoder sentences - label.out
+    4. .env file with the API key for Gemini
+    5. Python version 3.9 or above

 Directory structure: